Geeksltd/MSharp.Docs/how-to/buttons-links/adding-a-button.md

 ```

-Here is the list of most used methods you can chain with Button method:
+Here is the list of most used methods you can chain with Button and Link methods:

 * Icon(FA icon) or Icon(string value): to add an icon to the button, M# natively supports Font Awesome.
 * ImageUrl(string value): Set an Image URL for the button.
 Usually used in conjunction with NoText().